Burgwin-Wright House: John Burgwin

-John Burgwin was born in Hereford, England on February 25, 1730 as the second son to the senior John Burgwin.
+John Burgwin was born in Hereford, England on February 25, 1730, as the second son to the senior John Burgwin.
 Burgwin's father promised the family estate to the elder son James so he was forced to make his own fortune.
 He first pursued his degree at Cambridge University.

 Burgwin arrived in Charleston, South Carolina sometime in the year 1750.
 He had letters of introduction on him from his father addressed to a friend he knew, George Inglis.
 By early 1751, Burgwin was employed by the office of Hooper, Alexander & Co.

 Soon after, Burgwin was sent by his employers to Wilmington for business and there became acquainted with Miss Margaret Haynes, daughter of the wealthy planter and merchant Captain Roger Haynes and Margaret Haynes.
-John and Margaret Haynes were married on the 15th of February, 1753.
+John and Margaret Haynes were married on 15 February 1753.
 Two years later, Margaret's mother transferred a thousand-acre plantation dubbed The Hermitage to her son-in-law.
 They lived there together until 1770, when Mrs. Burgwin died without having any children.

 As a member of the provincial elite, John Burgwin was the recipient of many political appointments.
 He held the position of quartermaster for the New Hanover County militia in 1754, and was recommended for promotion to Cornet by his Captain William Mackenzie in 1755.
 Between 1756 and 1759 he served as clerk of the Bladen County Court, and from 1758 to 1761 he practiced law as an attorney commissioned before the Cumberland County Court.
 He became clerk of the governor's council in 1760, a position he held until 1772.
 By 1762, he was serving as private secretary to Royal Governor Arthur Dobbs, possibly until the governor's death in 1765.
 He was appointed Clerk of the Superior Court of Justices for the District of Wilmington in mid-1768.
 In 1767 he was appointed Treasurer of the Province of North Carolina and held this office under Governors Tryon and Martin.
 Governor Tryon appointed him Register of the Court of Chancery in May 1769, and the next day appointed him Master of the High Court of Chancery.

 Other public positions Burgwin held included Wilmington town commissioner from 1769–75 and member of the General Assembly in Bladen County in 1773.
 He was also named Justice of the Peace for Bladen County in 1762 and for New Hanover County in 1764, made possible by the fact that his Marsh Castle property was located near Lake Waccamaw and allowed him to claim residency in both counties.